Raid Jahid Fahmi: Biography

 The ICP contested the Iraqi legislative election of December 2005 as part of the Iraqi National List coalition, and in May 2006, Raid Fahmi was appointed Minister of Science and Technology in al-Maliki's government of national unity.

 In August 2007, he was appointed head of the Commission on the Normalisation of the Status of Kirkuk.

-ICP contested the Iraqi legislative election of Mai 2018 as part of list Sairoon Alliance.
-Raid Fahmi was elected as member of the Council of Representative of Iraq (COR) and took charge of his office on September 3rd 2018.
+ICP contested the Iraqi legislative election of May 2018 as part of list Sairoon Alliance.
+Raid Fahmi was elected as member of the Council of Representative of Iraq (COR) and took charge of his office on September 3, 2018.

 Raid Fahmi announced his resignation from the Iraqi Parliament on the 27th of October 2019 in solidarity with the popular protest movement and in protest against the lack of effective action from the legislative power to put an end to the use of violence against the demonstrators by the security and other non official armed groups.

+Personal life

 He is married and a father of four children.